opensafely/covid-vs-noncovid-deaths-research/README.md

 If you are interested in how we defined our code lists, look in the codelists folder.
 A new tool called OpenSafely Codelists was developed to allow codelists to be versioned and all of the codelists hosted online at codelists.opensafely.org for open inspection and re-use by anyone.

+Raw analytical outputs are in the released_analysis_results folder.

 # About the OpenSAFELY framework